overviewer/Minecraft-Overviewer/docs/installing.rst

 Debian / Ubuntu
 ===============
 We provide an APT repository with pre-built Overviewer packages for Debian and Ubuntu users.
-These packages should work on any system with a ``python2.6`` package.
 To do this, add the following line to your ``/etc/apt/sources.list``

 ::

     deb https://overviewer.org/debian ./

+Note that you will need to have the ``apt-transport-https`` package installed for this source to work.

 Our APT repository is signed.
 To install the key (and allow for automatic updates), run